MilhouseVH/texturecache.py/README.md

 ```

 ##Basic Example usage
-Let's say the poster image for the "Dr. No" movie is corrupted, and it needs to be deleted so that XBMC will automatically re-cache it (hopefully correctly) next time it is displayed:
+Let's say the poster image for the "Dr. No" movie is corrupted, and it needs to be deleted so that Kodi will automatically re-cache it (hopefully correctly) next time it is displayed:

 1) Execute: `./texturecache.py s "Dr. No"` to search for my Dr. No related artwork